z-shell/git-url/README.md

     selects whole string, regardless if it's done in e.g.  Firefox, Chrome, iTerm2, xterm, etc.
  3. `git url ...` and `git guclone ...` understand giturls also without leading `gitu://`, and with leading `//`, so grabbing and using such url is easy.
+ 4. You can encode path to file in the giturl, to e.g. point someone to a location in project.

 Compare length of the above example giturl to the data it stores: